hwanglab/HE_IHC_HN_analysis/README.md

 ## Integrative Spatial Analysis of H&E and IHC Images Identifies Prognostic Immune Subtypes correlated with Progression Free Survival in HPV-Related Oropharyngeal Squamous Cell Carcinoma

+Many people with a certain type of throat cancer (HPV+ OPSCC) get better, but about 20% have the disease come back or spread.
+It's important to find signs that can tell which patients might face these issues.
+Our study looked closely at the variety of immune cells in these cancers.
+Using computer methods and special slides, we studied the types and roles of these cells.
+We grouped patients based on these cell patterns.
+Our findings suggest that patients with more specific immune cells in their tumors tend to have better chances of not seeing their disease return.

 ![Final_Manuscript_fig_1](https://github.com/hwanglab/HE_IHC_HN_analysis/assets/96131627/b133b708-49fc-4265-990f-dbc9e59ae1e6)